grjan7/group-objects-array/README.md

 # group-objects-array

 Groups JavaScript objects array by a key and returns grouped array.

 ## Summary

-  Groups the scattered objects in an array based on a groupByKey (e.g. id).
-For the given groupByKey value, if there is a multiple occurrence of same key (e.g., contact key for id:3) but with unique values, then the values will be grouped into an array.
+  Groups the scattered objects in an array based on a `groupByKey` (e.g. id).
+For the given `groupByKey` value, if there is a multiple occurrence of same key (e.g., contact key for id: 3) but with unique values, then the values will be grouped into an array.

 ## Installation